zac-perry/Greedy-and-Network-Flow-Algorithms/README.md

 be the sink.
 In the above example that makes 0 the source and 4 the sink.

 ## TODO
-- actual huffman part
+- part 1
-- decode (not required but would be cool.
-Isn't very hard I don't think
+    - comments
-    - basically just traverse the encoded part and lookup the codes in a dict
+    - refactor to use container/heap pkg